RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/practitioner_journey_004.md

     - practitioner-journey
 ---

+__NOTE May 16, 2021: Some of the changes I made this morning broke the code for this exercise.
+I hope to release a working alpha version of my completed system within the next month or so, including a more robust mechanism for preserving exercise snapshots.
+Once I have that method in place I'll repair this example.__

 In this exercise, we're going to deploy the blogging system I use on this site.
 To follow along, you'll need to have already completed the [first exercise](https://raphaelluckom.com/posts/practitioner_journey.html) and [gotten a domain name](https://raphaelluckom.com/posts/practitioner_journey_003.html).
 We'll delete the whole